oicr-gsi/shesmu/plugin-niassa+pinery/README.md

     {
       "settings": "/home/shesmu/.seqware/settings",
-      "workflows": []
+      "services": [],
+      "prefix": ""
     }

-The `settings` is a file that contains a standard Niassa settings configuration in Java properties format. `workflows` lists the workflows in the following
+The `settings` is a file that contains a standard Niassa settings configuration in Java properties format.
+Workflows are shared between all configured Niassa servers on a particular Shesmu server.
+To disambiguate, `prefix` will be added to all workflows.
+If the accessions are different between servers, this is not a recommended configuration.

-format:
+Each workflow is configured in a separate file named `.niassawf` with the following format:

     {
       "accession": 1234,
       "type": "FILES",
       "maxInFlight": 3,
-      "name": "my_workflow",
       "parameters": [],
       "previousAccessions": [],
       "services": [